-4.50 Tenants must not sublet their tenancy, this is a breach of tenancy.
-They will have parted with possession and irrevocably lost their security and we will take enforcement action to recover possession of the tenancy in these circumstances under Section.93 of the Housing Act 1985.
+4.50 Tenants must not sublet their tenancy, this is a breach of tenancy, and we will take enforcement action to recover possession of the tenancy in these circumstances.

 4.51 Tenants are permitted to take in lodgers with the Council's consent.
 However, taking in a lodger would imply under occupation of the property.
 If tenants are taking in a lodger because they are under occupying their home by two bedrooms or more, we would expect them to move to a property that suits their needs rather than take in a lodger.
 In this instance we may provide short term consent to take in a lodger if the tenant takes steps to actively downsize and we determine that they would suffer financial hardship if we did not grant interim consent.
-If a tenant is under occupying their property by one bedroom and is the sole occupant, we would again provide short term consent for a lodger, under occupying by one bedroom and the tenant's family are still living in the home then we will provide consent for a lodger for a fixed term with the expectation that the tenant for a lodger for a fixed term with the expectation this reviewed periodically and/or when family members move out of the home.
+If a tenant is under occupying their property by one bedroom and is the sole occupant, we would again provide short term consent with the expectation that the tenant looks to downsize.
+If a tenant is requesting consent for a lodger, under occupying by one bedroom and the tenant's family are still living in the home then we will provide consent for a lodger for a fixed term with the expectation this reviewed periodically and/or when family members move out of the home.